-Potential Fiscal Year 2026 Revenue Shortfall

-The anticipated budgetary shortfall for Fiscal Year 2026 has decreased to \$19.1 million.
-If this projection is accurate, the Authority has reduced its structural deficit by more than 50% in the last year alone.
-The projected shortfall represents less than 6% of the proposed budget.
-In other words, over 94% of the Authority's Fiscal Year 2026 expenditures are expected to be funded fully by the anticipated revenues.
+Potential Fiscal Year 2026 Revenue Shortfall The anticipated budgetary shortfall for Fiscal Year 2026 has decreased to \$9.6 million.
+If this projection is accurate, the Authority has reduced its structural deficit by more than 75% in the last year alone.
+The projected shortfall represents less than 3% of the proposed budget.
+In other words, over 97% of the Authority's Fiscal Year 2026 expenditures are expected to be funded fully by the anticipated revenues.
 However, the potential shortfall means that the Authority must implement additional strategic initiatives to close the funding gap during the next 12 months.
-Thankfully there are great opportunities ahead to do so and to achieve this objective, we are pursuing several initiatives, including the following:

-- A new more cost-effective LPG fuel supply contract - FEMA reimbursement for Tropical Storm Ernesto related expenditures - Commissioning of the new Fortuna Solar Farm - Reduced water line losses - Improved meter reading and billing accuracy - The sale of scrap metal as older equipment is decommissioned - Legislative actions in support of WAPA's fiscal recovery

-The Authority is confident that if these initiatives are successfully implemented, the anticipated budget shortfall will be substantially reduced or possibly eliminated by the close of the fiscal year.
+Thankfully there are great opportunities ahead to do so and to achieve this objective, we are pursuing several initiatives, including the following: - FEMA reimbursement for Tropical Storm Ernesto related expenditures - Commissioning of the new Fortuna Solar Farm - Reduced water line losses - Improved meter reading and billing accuracy - The sale of scrap metal as older equipment is decommissioned - Legislative actions in support of WAPA's fiscal recovery The Authority is confident that if these initiatives are successfully implemented, the anticipated budget shortfall will be substantially reduced or possibly eliminated by the close of the fiscal year.
 Of course, once again, this projection assumes no increase in fuel product costs which are determined by the fuel market, or rate cuts over the next 12 months.
 Any rate cut would only serve to diminish the Authority's operational capacity and further impede its ability to pay vendors for services rendered, thereby undermining its ability to provide reliable service to the residents and businesses in the Virgin Islands.